isomerpages/mccy-iccs/_latest/Feature: Hanadi Doleh's Interfaith Journey.md

 Through my work at ICNY, I have had the opportunity to become a trusted source in underrepresented and minority communities.
 It is through relationship-building that I have had the chance to associate with communities that have long had their doors closed to the outside.

 ![](/images/Hanadi_3.jpg)
-<font color = "grey"><font size="-1">Hanadi Doleh (right) with then-New York City Comptroller Scott Stringer receiving a commendation in June 2019 for outstanding advocacy on behalf of NYC’s growing Muslim community.
+<font color = "grey"><font size="-1">Hanadi Doleh (right), with then-New York City Comptroller Scott Stringer, receiving a commendation in June 2019 for outstanding advocacy on behalf of NYC’s growing Muslim community.
 (Picture courtesy of Hanadi Doleh)</font></font>

 **How did you find ICCS 2022?
 Were there any lessons or observations that you gleaned from your time in Singapore?
 What were some interesting anecdotes or highlights you'd like to share?**